 Prostate issues are some of the biggest health concerns for men today.
-In 2013, nearly 240,000 men were diagnosed with prostate cancer, and 30,000 died.
-And other prostate problems can’t be ignored: benign prostate hyperplasia (BPH) and prostatitis (prostate inflammation) result in pain, discomfort, and inconvenience, impacting quality of life.
+In 2018, nearly 240,000 men were diagnosed with prostate cancer, and 30,000 died.
+And other problems can’t be ignored: benign prostate hyperplasia (BPH) and prostatitis result in pain, discomfort, and inconvenience, impacting quality of life.

 The PSA test fails to differentiate between aggressive and non-aggressive tumors.
 This is an important distinction, because many slow-growing prostate cancers might give a high PSA reading even though they aren’t high-risk tumors.
 But based on an elevated PSA result, patients often undergo invasive procedures (such as biopsy) that disturb the surrounding tissue, possibly transforming a nonaggressive tumor into a fast growing, more aggressive one.
 Furthermore, the PSA test often doesn’t detect aggressive tumors early enough.